 If like me you are a crafter you will know you can cut a multitude of materials with the Cricut Maker and one of those is Magnetic Print And Cut Paper!
 I discovered this after a year of loving my Cricut Maker, but print and cut has revolutionised how I craft.

-So here goes, step by step, how to make Magical Disney Cruise Door Magnets?
+So here goes, step by step, how to make Magical Disney Cruise Door Decorations?

 In Cricut Design Space start by selecting 3 circles.

 Resize the circles to create a Mickey shape, it takes a bit of perfecting but use your eye and you will get there eventually.

 Once you are happy with your shape, right click select all and weld the shape together to create a Mouse template.